tripodsan/cqdev/ssl/readme.md

 Enable SSL in AEM with _trusted_ self signed certificate
 ========================================================
 The idea is to create our own root ca and then a certificate for it.
-Afterwards, we trust our own root ca system wide, so all other apps with trust our cert.
+Afterwards, we trust our own root ca system wide, so all other apps will trust our cert.

 In this example we use 'localhost' as CN for the certificate. this works on OSX, but I didn't on windows.
 If you control any DNS, you can also add a A record `localhost.mydomain.com -> 127.0.0.1` to it,